Martin Doyle (CV):

 Matt Ross (PhD, present, joint advised with Emily Bernhardt); landscape design, mountain-top coal mining, designer ecosystems

 Previous Students and Post-docs Advised:

 Chuck Podolak (post-doc, 2012-2014): western water markets; currently staffer for Senator Jeff Flake

 - Podolak, C., and M.W.
 Doyle (2014).
 Conditional water rights in the western United States: introducing uncertainty in prior appropriation.
 Journal of the American Water Resources Association doi: 10.1111/jawr.12229.

 Jeff Muehlbauer (PhD, Ecology-UNC, 2012, foodwebs; riparian to terrestrial subsidies, currently Research Scientist at the Grand Canyon Research Center)

-Lauren Patterson (PhD 2012, currently Research Associate at RTI, Inc)
+Lauren Patterson (PhD 2012, currently Policy Associate at Nicholas Institute)

 - Patterson, L., and M.W.
 Doyle (2009).
 Assessing effectiveness of national flood policy through spatiotemporal monitoring of socioeconomic exposure.
 Journal of the American Water Resources Association, 45:1-16.

 - Patterson, L., B. Lutz, and M.W.
 Doyle (in press).
 Climate and direct human contributions to